Zild Benitez

-Daniel Zildjian Garon Benitez (born April 23, 1997), popularly known as Zild, is a Filipino musician, producer, and singer-songwriter.
-He is currently the lead vocalist, pianist/keyboardist, synth player and bassist of IV of Spades.
+Daniel Zildjian Garon Benitez (born April 23, 1997), mononymously known as Zild, is a Filipino musician, producer, and singer-songwriter.
+He is best known as the lead vocalist, pianist, keyboardist, and bassist of funk rock band IV of Spades, who went on an indefinite hiatus in 2020 and returned in 2025.
+As a solo artist, Benitez released his first album, Homework Machine, in 2020, and has since recorded three more albums.
+His latest album, Superpower, was released on August 9, 2024.

 Personal life

 Zild Benitez is the son of Frank Benitez, the former drummer of Hungry Young Poets and Barbie's Cradle.
-Zild spent his high school years in Don Alejandro Roces Sr. Science High School in Quezon City.
 He graduated at De La Salle-College of St. Benilde in 2018 with a Bachelor of Arts degree in Music Production.

 During his childhood and teenage years, he became a commercial model for various brands in the Philippines, including Lucky Me!
 Pancit Canton, Coca-Cola, and Nido.
 He also had a cameo role in one of ABS-CBN's primetime like "Got to Believe".

 Career

 IV of Spades

 In June 2014, Allan Mitchell Silonga decided to form a band for his son Blaster, who would become the band's lead guitarist.
 The Silongas were able to recruit drummer Badjao de Castro and bassist Zildjian "Zild" Benitez, who are the sons of Allan's friends.
 Unique Salonga, Benitez's churchmate who was already writing his own music, was later recruited to become the band's lead singer.

 The band later signed to Warner Music Philippines and released their first single "Ilaw sa Daan".

 On 2018, IV of Spades won the New Artist of the Year and the MYX Bandarito Performance of the Year and Nominated as Group the Year at the annual Myx Music Awards.
 The band also won the Dreams Come True with Air Asia, the airline's search for the most promising acts in the region.
 The band performed with David Foster as part of their prize.
 They also won the Favorite New Group award at the 30th annual Awit Awards.

-Currently, Benitez handles the responsibility as the lead vocalist after their former lead vocalist Unique Salonga left to pursue "personal endeavors".
+Before their dissolution, Benitez handled the responsibility of lead vocals after their former lead vocalist Unique Salonga who left to pursue "personal endeavors".
 Months later, the band released their debut studio album, ClapClapClap!, on January 18, 2019.

 Manila Magic

-He is also a member of electronic pop duo Manila Magic, with Tim Marquez of One Click Straight.
+Benitez is also a member of electronic pop duo Manila Magic, with Tim Marquez of One Click Straight.